-Graduate Program in Neuroscience Executive Committee (EC) Representative act both as Program representative and scientific advisor if expertise is appropriate.
+Graduate Program in Neuroscience Executive Committee (EC) Representative Responsibility: An EC representative is assigned to each advisory committee and can act both as Program representative and scientific advisor if expertise is appropriate.
 At their discretion, an EC member can call for additional committee meetings should they believe more frequent and additional meetings are warranted.
 The EC member reports student progress during the monthly EC meetings.
 Finally, the EC member can answer any questions regarding the research proposal or progress report format, program or SGSHS guidelines, and serves as the student's advocate.